 - November 2018

 On November 22, we presented to the Standing Committee on Agriculture and Agri-Foods about the mental health challenges faced by Canadian farmers, ranchers and producers and e-mental health solutions.
-Many thanks to our members who assisted us in the preparation of our presentation (starts at 9:50).
+Many thanks to our members who assisted us in the preparation of our presentation.

 - October 2018